-**Please note we no longer offer services and the blog is not active but you can access all of the many blog posts and articles, as well as joining our Facebook group here.
+**Please note we no longer offer services and the blog is not active but you can access all of the many blog posts and articles here still.
+I have left this here so that you can still benefit from all of the year we worked in diabetes and mental health - Helen xx

 Welcome to Your Diabetes Hub - an archive of many years of diabetes blog posts and stories.
-I am Helen Edwards, person with type 1 diabetes, writer and blogger, and am currently completing my PhD.
+I am Helen Edwards, person with type 1 diabetes, writer and blogger.
 I am mama to 3 gorgeous boys, and lover of people and planet.

-I have lived with type 1 diabetes since 1979 when I was 12 years old and worked in diabetes since 2001 when I started a website called Diabetes Counselling Online - a world first, groundbreaking free online diabetes counselling service and community, supporting literally thousands and thousands of people all over the world living with diabetes.
+I have lived with type 1 diabetes since 1979 when I was 12 years old and worked in diabetes from 2001 - 2018, after I started a website called Diabetes Counselling Online - a world first, groundbreaking free online diabetes counselling service and community, supporting literally thousands and thousands of people all over the world living with diabetes.
 I ran this until 2016, when we closed our doors.

 When I started way back in 2001, I felt that more needed to be done for the wellbeing and mental health of all people with diabetes.
 People with diabetes suffer up to twice the rates of depression compared to the rest of the population, reduced wellbeing and increased stress and anxiety.
 We can live wonderful lives, but support from health care professionals, loved ones and other people with diabetes is vital.
 At that time, online counselling was in its infancy in Australia and there was no Diabetes Online Community (DOC) social media at the time!